Stumbling stunner! Rays shock Dodgers in 9th, tie Series 2-2

 A solo homer by Kiermaier, with the Rays since 2013, tied the game at 6 in the seventh, right after the first two lead changes in this entire World Series.

-Lowe went the opposite way for the third time in this Series, his three-run homer to left in the bottom of the sixth putting the Rays up 5-4.
+Lowe went deep the opposite way for the third time in this Series, his three-run homer to left in the bottom of the sixth putting the Rays up 5-4.
 A half-inning later, the second baseman was laying facedown in short right field after his diving attempt to catch Pederson’s liner, which skimmed off the top of his glove for a two-run single that put LA back ahead.

-That was the first go-ahead pinch-hit in the World Series for the Dodgers since Kirk Gibson’s game-ending homer in Game 1 of the 1988 World Series.
+That was the first go-ahead pinch-hit in the World Series for LA since Kirk Gibson’s game-ending homer in Game 1 in 1988.

 POWER NOTES